- Angie Singer

 - Email:

-Kevin is the former Managing Partner of Cox & Palmer, Halifax (2012-2018) and served as Transition Co-ordinator for the Windsor / West Hants consolidation project (2018-2020).
+Kevin is the former Managing Partner of Cox & Palmer, Halifax (2012-2018) and was appointed by the Province of Nova Scotia to act as Transition Coordinator for the Windsor / West Hants municipal consolidation project (2018-2020).
+He was appointed Queen’s Counsel (now King’s Counsel) in 2004.

-Kevin works with government, business and public administration on matters related to local governance, land use planning and regulatory issues.
-He has written and spoke extensively on issues facing municipal governments and those who deal with municipal governments.
-He has championed the idea that Nova Scotia’s municipalities need to constantly look for new constructs within their own organizations to make service delivery more efficient while building investor confidence in the jurisdiction’s future prosperity.
+Kevin has worked for more than 30 years with government, business and public administration on matters related to local governance, land use planning, and regulatory issues.
+He has written and spoken extensively on issues facing municipal governments and those who deal with municipal governments.
+Kevin is both creative and pragmatic, attributes that are often key to addressing what otherwise may appear to be intractable problems.

-As a senior business leader, Kevin has direct experience in strategic planning, financial systems and reporting, management information systems, organization studies, operational reviews, project evaluations, executive searches, mergers, acquisitions, business plans and as a trusted advisor to clients.
-His experience is broad, serving a wide range of business and industry, governments, not-for-profit organizations, universities and associations.
+As a senior business leader, Kevin has direct experience in strategic planning, financial systems and reporting, management information systems, organization studies, operational reviews, project evaluations, executive searches, mergers, acquisitions, business plans, and as a trusted advisor to clients.
+His experience is broad, serving a wide range of business and industry, governments, not-for-profit organizations, universities, and associations.

 Experience

-- Project Manager for purpose-built multi-disciplinary team selected in March 2022 by the Municipality of the County of Cumberland to address a host of governance and
+- Project Manager for purpose-built multi-disciplinary team selected by the Municipality of the County of Cumberland to address a host of governance and organizational design issues resulting from dissolutions of the Towns of Parrsboro and Springhill within Cumberland County (2022);

 King's Counsel